A Markov-Modulated (s, S) Inventory System with Repeated Calls and Blocked Demands: Conclusion

 \section{Conclusion}

-Due to the novel approach enabled by the results contained in \cite{cordeiro2019}, it was possible to derive a closed-form traffic intensity condition for a complex inventory system with every exponential rate parameter modulated by a random environment.
-Of note is the fact that the expression is independent of the number of states in the environment, which facilitates the easy computation of the intensity matrix-vector operations.
-Using this information, it becomes possible to easily distinguish stable versus unstable systems, and thus allow the investigator to construct stable systems, estimate the steady-state distribution using existing algorithmic approaches, and subsequently obtain the corresponding long-run performance measures.
+Due to the novel approach enabled by the results contained in Cordeiro et al. \cite{cordeiro2019}, it is now possible to derive a closed-form traffic intensity condition for a complex inventory system with exponential rate parameters modulated by a random environment.
+Particularly notable is the compact matrix-vector form of the traffic intensity formula, whose complexity of expression is unaffected by the number of defined environments and the magnitude of inventory thresholds, thus enabling the construction and subsequent numerical investigation of stable systems.

-In effect, the method described herein to deriving a closed-form traffic intensity may potentially be used for more complex models whose underlying Markov chains exhibit the behavior described by Assumption \ref{asmp:conv}.
-Models based upon a retrial queue with infinite capacity are particularly good candidates for this approach, and these are very important in describing real-world processes ranging from telecommunications networks to retail services, among many others.
-Furthermore, the analysis of systems subject to stochastic replenishment times, as well as those featuring the many variations of service interruptions and retrial regimes, is amenable to the drift-based methods demonstrated here.
+Such follow-on numerical studies must first proceed with the computation of optimal steady-state average costs for systems with replenishment delay.
+While simplifying the assumption of instantaneous replenishment is sufficient to demonstrate the efficacy of the method of Cordeiro et al. \cite{cordeiro2019} in deriving a closed-form traffic intensity and to the provision of a basic framework for a cost-optimization study, it prevents the analysis of performance measures that pertain to delays in stock replenishment.
+It is anticipated that extending the current inventory model to incorporate such a feature would facilitate a more comprehensive numerical investigation into its optimal-cost characteristics.

-Another important avenue for future investigation is an optimal control study based upon a long-run average cost.
-This would potentially require the employment of a version of the $\sS$ inventory system that allows for periodic, rather than continuous, reviews of the inventory level in a Markov decision framework.
-Regardless, the current study opens up boundless possibilities for the range of models accessible to analytical as well as numerical investigation.
-Even more importantly, it represents the validation of the matrix-analytic approach to queueing analysis in studying very complex models in every field of application.
+Beyond such incremental directions in the study of inventory systems similar to the one of this paper, the method described herein to derive a closed-form traffic intensity may potentially be used for other queueing inventory models whose underlying Markov chains are row-convergent LDQBDs.
+Some relevant examples are multi-server queueing models, multiple product inventory models, and perishable systems with Markovian product degradation, among what is anticipated to be many others.